October 12, 2022

 The Web3 industry has experienced growth over the last few years.
-Non-fungible tokens (NFTs), decentralized finance (DeFi), and decentralized autonomous organizations (DAOs)., to name a few, received immense interest from both media and investors.
-In addition, experts strongly believe that these sectors will only grow, predicting the industry’s growth in revenue of USD 81.5 Billion by 2030, at a CAGR of 43.7%
+Non-fungible tokens (NFTs), decentralized finance (DeFi), and decentralized autonomous organizations (DAOs), to name a few, received immense interest from both media and investors.

 As a result, the meaning of Web3 identity also grows, as it works as a fundamental element for Web3 development and as a key driver for realizing the full potential of decentralization.
-This article will dive into digital identity in Web3, its uses, pros, cons, and the future.
+This article will dive into What is Web 3.0 and Web3 digital identity, its uses, pros, cons, and the future.

 What is Web3 Identity?